tordnat/shift-scheduler/README.md

 **Objectives:**
 - Understand the scheduling problem in depth.
 - Research existing solutions, frameworks, and methodologies.
+- Focus on the solution, not the novelty of it.

+**Questions to ponder:**
+- How do I represent the constraints of a day/timeslot/place/week?
+- How do I formulate the constraints of an individual?
+- What if I want to change the plan for a week?
+- How can I make it easy to change the plan for a week?
+- How do the supervisors differ in how they like to plan different weeks?
+- How can I combine the preference of all the different employees?
+- What if the supervisor wants to fine-tune or change a suggestion?
+- How can I make it both hybrid and robust to use?
+- How can I make it easy to both couple and decouple from existing systems?

 **Tasks:**
 - **Explore the Problem**: Define the requirements and constraints of the scheduling system.